Cheyenne Mountain School District 12: Cheyenne Mountain Junior High

 Cheyenne Mountain Junior High is a feeder school to Cheyenne Mountain High School and is located near the school on W. Cheyenne Road.
 In addition both schools are known to participate in the gifted and talented program.
 And during the 2025−25 school year it had an enrollment of 887 students.

 Cheyenne Mountain Elementary School

 Cheyenne Mountain Elementary School is an elementary school located in district 12 with an enrolment of 326 students in 2023−24.

 Cañon School

 Cañon school is the only preschool in the district and as of the 2023–24 school year had a student population of 326 students.

 Broadmoor Elementary School

 Broadmoor Elementary School is a public co-ed comprehensive school in Colorado Springs, Colorado.
 The student population of Broadmoor Elementary School is 326 and the school serves K-6.

 Gold Camp Elementary School

-Gold Camp Elementary School is a public, co-ed comprehensive school in Colorado Springs Colorado located above and behind the Cheyenne Mountain High School on Gold Camp Rd.
+Gold Camp Elementary School is a public, co-ed comprehensive school in Colorado Springs Colorado located above and behind the Cheyenne Mountain High School on Gold Camp Road.
 The student population for the 2023–24 educational year was 451.